Namesonic/simple-site/README.md

-# Simple Site - Scaffolding
+# Simple Site

+This is a scaffolding project for the Simple Site Framework.

-Use this to scaffold a simple html template project using a lightweight MVC structure.
+Build loosely around the Laravel Framework structure for familiarity, use this package to build a simple html website application that utilizes a simple template feature.

 ## Features

 - Lightweight MVC Structure (sans M)
 - Multiple Layouts
-- No CSS/js dependency
+- No CSS/js dependencies (install your own)
-- Simple variable replacement handling for templates
+- Simple variable substitution handling for templates
-- Configuration Handling
+- Configuration Handling (coming soon)
 - Exception Handling

 ## Requires